Learn With Jermaine—Subscribe Now!

 What I struggled with:

-- No material struggles last week
+- No material struggles related to this project

 What I learned: